 The tax season filing deadline will be here sooner than you think.
 With a combination of wide-scale business changes as a result of the pandemic and the introduction of the Inflation Reduction Act of 2022, businesses are facing significant complexity when it comes to planning for the 2023 filing season.
 We’ve outlined five key points below to help you navigate the basics and prepare for filing your business taxes.

 Double-checking information before sending it in can save you time and money.
 Identify any discrepancies or irregularities ahead of time to help reduce follow-up questions from your accountant.
-As part of this process, it is a good idea reconcile your bank accounts and various liability accounts.
+As part of this process, it is a good idea to reconcile your bank accounts and various liability accounts.
 This exercise could turn up additional deductions and lead to tax savings.

 Review your capital fixed asset listing, such as machinery and equipment.
 This includes your current-year additions to fixed assets, as well as existing fixed assets from prior years.

 Did your business experience a merger or acquisition?
 Did any partners or owners leave the company?
 Did any new partners or owners join?
 Did you expand operations into new service lines?
 These and other significant changes in ownership or business structure should be shared with your CPA as early as possible to smooth out the compliance process.